 - B. To be eligible for the professional semester that includes Student Teaching a candidate must have passed the appropriate Praxis II: Subject Assessments Specialty Area Tests.
 Candidates must also pass an Initial Portfolio Assessment.
-During the Professional semester, candidates must demonstrate competencies for Student Teaching as determined by the Education Faculty. - C. Candidates who receive credit for Student Teaching, present an acceptable score on the Praxis II: Principles of Learning and Teaching (PLT) Test, other course requirements for graduation and pass a second Portfolio Assessment at the conclusion of Student Teaching are eligible for graduation and to be recommended for a teaching license.
+During the Professional semester, candidates must demonstrate competencies for Student Teaching as determined by the Education Faculty. - C. Candidates who receive credit for Student Teaching, present an acceptable score on the appropriate Praxis II content area test, other course requirements for graduation and pass a second Portfolio Assessment at the conclusion of Student Teaching are eligible for graduation and to be recommended for a teaching license.